 Certification Only Programs

 This non-degree program prepares students seeking only teacher certification.
-Applicants to the initial certification non-degree multiple and severe disabilities program are able to pursue the following concentrations: Special Education Adapted Curriculum (Intellectual Disability), Special Education General and Adapted Curriculum (Autism Spectrum Disorders), Special Education Deaf Education, Early Childhood Special Education, Special Education Physical and Health Disabilities (Orthopedic Impairments).
+Applicants to the initial certification non-degree Special Education program are able to pursue the following concentrations: Special Education Adapted Curriculum (Intellectual Disabilities), Special Education General and Adapted Curriculum (Autism Spectrum Disorders), Special Education Deaf Education, Early Childhood Special Education, Special Education Physical and Health Disabilities (Orthopedic Impairments).

 - Early Childhood Special Education-General Curriculum (certified to teach all core subjects for children from preschool through 5th grade with and without disabilities included in the general curriculum)

 - Special Education Preschool (certified to teach children 3-5 years old with disabilities)